Dense Fog Advisory issued for Bedford, Cannon, Cheatham, Clay, Coffee, Cumberland, Davidson by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-03 03:55:00 EST Expires: 2023-01-03 12:00:00 EST Urgency: Expected Severity: Severe Certainty: Likely Target Area: Calloway; Christian; Cumberland; Hopkins; Muhlenberg; Todd; Trigg TORNADO WATCH 6 IS IN EFFECT UNTIL 1100 AM CST FOR THE FOLLOWING LOCATIONS KY .
-KENTUCKY COUNTIES INCLUDED ARE ALLEN BARREN BUTLER CALLOWAY CHRISTIAN CUMBERLAND EDMONSON GRAYSON GREEN HARDIN HART HOPKINS LARUE LOGAN MARION METCALFE MUHLENBERG SIMPSON TAYLOR TODD TRIGG WARREN
+Effective: 2023-01-03 06:42:00 EST Expires: 2023-01-03 12:00:00 EST Urgency: Expected Severity: Severe Certainty: Likely Target Area: Christian; Todd TORNADO WATCH 6 REMAINS VALID UNTIL 11 AM CST THIS MORNING FOR THE FOLLOWING AREAS IN KENTUCKY THIS WATCH INCLUDES 2 COUNTIES IN WESTERN KENTUCKY CHRISTIAN TODD THIS INCLUDES THE CITIES OF ELKTON AND HOPKINSVILLE.

 weather.gov

-Effective: 2023-01-03 04:13:00 EST Expires: 2023-01-03 07:45:00 EST Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2023-01-03 06:41:00 EST Expires: 2023-01-03 09:45:00 EST Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be especially cautious at night when it is harder to recognize the dangers of flooding.
 Please report observed flooding to local emergency services or law enforcement and request they pass this information to the National Weather Service when you can do so safely.
-Target Area: Calloway; Marshall; Trigg The National Weather Service in Paducah has issued a * Flash Flood Warning for Calloway County in western Kentucky Southeastern Marshall County in western Kentucky Trigg County in western Kentucky * Until 645 AM CST. * At 313 AM CST, Doppler radar indicated thunderstorms producing heavy rain in a band from Murray and New Providence to Canton and Cadiz.
-Between 2 and 3 inches of rain have fallen.
+Target Area: Christian; Todd The National Weather Service in Paducah has issued a * Flash Flood Warning for Southeastern Christian County in south central Kentucky Todd County in south central Kentucky * Until 845 AM CST. * At 541 AM CST, Doppler radar indicated thunderstorms producing heavy rain in a band from Fort Campbell to Trenton and Elkton.
+Between 1 and 3 inches of rain have fallen.
 Additional rainfall amounts of 1 to 2 inches are possible in the warned area.
 Flash flooding is ongoing or expected to begin shortly.
 HAZARD...Flash flooding caused by thunderstorms.
 SOURCE...Radar.
-IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas. * Some locations that will experience flash flooding include Murray, Cadiz, Land Between The Lakes Area, Canton, Rockcastle, Hazel, Aurora, Linton and New Concord.
+IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas. * Some locations that will experience flash flooding include Oak Grove, Elkton, Fort Campbell, Clarksville, Guthrie, Pembroke, Trenton, Allegre, Allensville, Justice and Clifty.
 FLASH FLOOD...RADAR INDICATED

 weather.gov